-How to: Recover data from LinkStation and TeraStation Duo
+Data recovery from Buffalo's LinkStation and TeraStation Duo NAS

 Buffalo Technology provides a wide range of NAS solutions for personal, home and small office use.
 These devices offer space-efficient shared data storage with access over a local network.
 Unfortunately, despite enhanced reliability of modern Network Attached Storages, they still remain exposed to failures and data loss.

-This article describes methods of data recovery from popular LinkStation and TeraStation Duo NAS solutions of Bufallo Technology using UFS Explorer RAID Recovery.
+This article describes the procedure of data recovery from popular two-disk LinkStation and TeraStation NAS solutions of Bufallo Technology using UFS Explorer RAID Recovery.

 Warning!
 The instructions below assume that you have basic skills of manipulating hard drives.
-Any physical damages to the storage media may cause permanent data loss.
-If you are not completely sure about your competence in working with hardware, please, turn to professional data recovery services.
+Any physical damage to the storage media may cause permanent data loss.
+If you are not completely sure about your competence in working with the internal components of the hardware, please, contact a provider of professional data recovery services.

 The most common causes of data loss from NAS include:

-- Electrical damage or overheating of the storage;
+- Electrical damage or overheating of the appliance;

 - Accidental deletion of important information due to user mistakes.

-As NAS devices don't provide low-level access to data, you have to disassemble the storage and connect its hard drives to a computer before starting data recovery.
-Preparation steps include:
+It should be noted that as NAS devices don't provide low-level access to the data on their disks, in order to perform data recovery you will have to disassemble the storage and connect its hard drives to a computer as detailed below.

-- For RAID1 (mirror) – at least one of the drives is operable.
+- At least one of the drives is operable in the RAID 1 (Mirror) configuration;

-- Remove the drives through the front panel: open the door and eject the enclosures;
+- Extract the drives through the front panel: open the door and eject the enclosures.

-When the NAS drives are successfully connected to a PC, you can start data recovery.
+When the NAS drives are successfully connected to a PC, you can run the software and start data recovery.